 Intrinsic Value Calculator

-Calculate the intrinsic value of any option to determine how much it is in-the-money and decompose premium into intrinsic and extrinsic components.
+Calculate the intrinsic value of any call or put option, see exactly how far in-the-money it is, and split the premium into intrinsic and extrinsic (time) value.

 MB